Drinks

 Ingredients

-• Strong Brewed Coffee or Espresso: The backbone of the drink
+• Strong Brewed Coffee or Espresso ¾ cup: Forms the bold backbone of the drink and provides rich coffee flavor

-• Cocoa Powder or Chocolate Syrup: Rich chocolate flavor
+• Cocoa Powder or Chocolate Syrup 1 tablespoon: Brings deep chocolate flavor and dessert-like richness

-• Vanilla Extract: Softens the chocolate and mint
+• Vanilla Extract ¼ teaspoon: Softens and enhances the chocolate and mint flavors

 Equipment